maxbannach/TorsoMaxSAT/README.md

 ## Use an External Treewidth Solver
 TorsoMaxSAT computes tree decompositions by default with [NetworkX](https://networkx.org).
-However, it supports external treewidth solvers that are that are compatible with the PACE format:
+However, it supports external treewidth solvers that are compatible with the PACE format:

 ```
 xz -cd examples/<file> | python main.py -s db --twsolver <cmd>